farmergreg/adif/README.md

-# ⚡ World's Fastest ADI Parser for Go
+# ⚡ High Performance ADI Parser for Go

 This library provides high-performance processing of [ADIF](https://adif.org/) (Amateur Data Interchange Format) ADI files used for ham radio logs.
 It's idiomatic, developer-friendly API seamlessly integrates with your codebase and the go standard library.